 First Order Cargo is similar to Black Spire Outfitters but it’s stocked with gear for those with the First Order!

-If you don’t have time to practice, no worries, because the instruments can be played manually or with the already pre-programmed music.
-Wouldn’t it be something if you could sign up for lessons in Galaxy’s Edge and learn how to play them??
+If you don’t have time to practice, no worries because the instruments can be played manually or with the already pre-programmed music.

 The Creature Stall is run by an Amani named Bina, but you probably won’t find her around as she’s always out looking for more creatures to sell in her shop.